tensorflow/tensorflow/tensorflow/lite/g3doc/guide/ops_select.md

-# [Experimental] Using TensorFlow Lite with select TensorFlow ops
+# Select TensorFlow operators to use in TensorFlow Lite

+Caution: This feature is experimental.

 The TensorFlow Lite builtin op library has grown rapidly, and will continue to grow, but there remains a long tail of TensorFlow ops that are not yet natively